30 Oral Storytelling Tips for Beginners

 14. Build a bridge into your story

 Your listeners need to cross the bridge from where they are now into the story.
 Trusting you.
 That takes some time.
-Maybe you need first to talk a little about yourself, tell a funny short anecdote, sing a song, do a call-and-response, or give an introduction to what is going to happen.
+Maybe you need first to talk a little about yourself, tell a funny short anecdote, sing a song, do a call-and-response, or give an introduction to what will happen.

 15. Stand, unless sitting is required